-Whether you’re traveling with or without kids, there inevitably comes a time when you want a little adults-only time.
-It was that idea that drove Norwegian Cruise Line to introduce the Vibe Beach Club, a for-fee area aboard the Breakaway, Getaway, and Escape which provides a limited number of guests who are over the age of 18 an exclusive space in which to bask in the sun away from the more crowded public areas.
-The line has a similar area aboard Epic, although it is known on that ship as the Posh Beach Club.
-What is the area and is it worth the extra price?
-That’s what we’re here to help you decide!
+There comes a time when you want a little adult-only time.
+It was that idea that drove Norwegian Cruise Line to introduce the Vibe Beach Club, a for-fee area aboard the Breakaway, Getaway, Bliss, Joy, Encore, Escape, and the upcoming Prima, which provides guests over the age of 18 an exclusive space in which to bask in the sun away from crowded public areas.

 How much does a Vibe Beach Club pass cost?